 Each technical Committee shall:

-Receive, generate and review papers within its scope in cooperation with the Transactions Editor.
+Receive, generate and review papers within its scope in cooperation with the Transactions or Magazine Editors.

-Organize and operate sessions at meetings of IEEE at all levels and at meetings of other organizations with which the Society is desirous of cooperating, in accordance with the rules in effect at such meetings.
+Organize and operate sessions at conferences and meetings of IEEE at all levels and at meetings of other organizations with which the Society is desirous of cooperating, in accordance with the rules in effect at such meetings.

 Arrange, through appropriate editors, for publishing pertinent papers in IEEE publications in cooperation with cognizant Technical Program Committees.